mastodon/documentation/content/en/methods/admin/accounts.md

 GET https://mastodon.example/api/v2/admin/accounts HTTP/1.1
 ```

 View all accounts, optionally matching certain criteria for filtering, up to 100 at a time.
 Pagination may be done with the HTTP Link header in the response.
+See [Paginating through API responses]({{<relref "api/guidelines#pagination">}}) for more information.

 **Returns:** Array of [Admin::Account]({{<relref "entities/Admin_Account">}})\
 **OAuth:** User token + `admin:read:accounts`\